phil426/podabio/demo/podcast-player/README.md

 ## Notes

-- This is a standalone demo and not integrated with the main Podn.Bio codebase
+- This is a standalone demo and not integrated with the main PodaBio codebase
 - Designed exclusively for mobile devices (320px-414px width)
 - No tablet or desktop considerations
 - Uses localStorage for caching and preferences